gvwilson/sensibleadventures/cloudherd/new.md

 She had *known* one of the clouds was upset even before she'd heard the horn---but how?

+Her mother was still organizing people in the square.
+Yes, the soldiers would stay in the trading hall, she'd already said that.
+Yes, the wounded---where else would they go?
+And yes, there *were* a lot more than 'a few' of them, but there was nothing they could do about that now.

-Indy shook her head.
-"It will have to wait, daffodil," she said as her daughter opened her mouth to ask another question.
+Indy caught sight of her daughter.
+"It will have to wait, daffodil," she said as Noxy opened her mouth.
 "Right now I want you to go home and make some tea.
 Use the big pot, and all the honey we have left.
 I have the feeling we're going to have lots of visitors..."

 The water hadn't even boiled before Grappa Gas showed up.
-He rapped on the door frame with his cane and entered without waiting for a hello.
-"Hey, daffodil.
+He rapped on the door with his cane and entered without waiting for a hello.
+"Hey, lass.
 Where's your mother?"

-"She should be back in a little," Noxy said.
+"She should be back soon," Noxy said.
 She added a handful of tea leaves to the cinnamon bark and green cardamom pods already in the pot.
-It was an extravagance---the other pack traders who brought such delicacies to the village wouldn't visit until the last of the snow had melted, which was at least another month away---but Grappa Fee had always said that a good cup of tea was worth a thousand words.
+It was an extravagance---the pack traders who brought such delicacies to the village wouldn't start visiting until the last of the snow had melted, which was at least another month away---but Granna Fee had always said that a good cup of tea was worth a thousand words.

 "Mind if I sit?"
 Grappa Gas settled himself on a stool that was at least as old as he was and watched Noxy drizzle the last of the honey